-We have returned with another mid-newsletter
+We are back with another mid-newsletter

 Issue #177: Letters to the Editor are not as urgent as thoughts.